Dre Campbell Farm

 You can also spray the bugs off of plants with a water hose.

 If you see spittle masses in your garden, use your hose to spray them.
-This will help knock off the spittlebugs, nymphs, and eggs from your plants.
+This will help knock nymphs and adults from your plants while washing away the protective foam.

 3. Pepper and Garlic Spray

-To make a homemade spittlebug spray, combine about eight crushed hot peppers, six minced garlic cloves, and two cups of water.
+To make a homemade spittlebug spray, combine about 8 crushed hot peppers, 6 minced garlic cloves, and 2 cups of water.

-Let it sit for 24 hours, then strain it through cheesecloth or a fine mesh strainer.
+Let it sit for 24 hours, then strain it through a cheesecloth or a fine-mesh strainer.
 Add a few drops of dish soap to help the spray adhere to the plants.

 5. Row Covers